CiaranMoran27/pands-project2021/README.md

 The results from plot 5 are very interesting.
 The petal features overall performed worse at prediciting the Iris species, while the sepal dimensions performed better.
 There appears to be a link with variables having high correlation and a reduced ability to make accurate model predictions.
 This would make sense as the more correlated variables are, the harder it would be to alter their dimension without altering another variable in a similar way.

 It was also noted that the sepal width feature was predominantly present in the higher accuracy model runs where more than 1 feaure was used to train the model.
 This observation was attributed to the sepal width feature being the only feature than didnt show high correlation with other features.
 In addition to this the model performed best when the sepal width feature was used to solely train it (circa.
 96.5%), while petal width resulted in poorer model performance (circa 55%).
 This makes sense as being the least correlated variable one would expect sepal width to show the least overlap when plotted with the other iris featues.
-Plot 6 below reaffirms these findings[F9*].
+Plot 6 below re-affirms these findings [F9*].

 <br/>